 Enabling Sticky Navigation lets you keep the Primary Menu on the top of your screen, even while scrolling down the web page.
 This effect suits best for online store product pages or sales pages.

 The effect can be achieved on Desktop, Mobile, or both together.

-I have selected the Fade transition effect and added a logo in the sticky bar for demo purpose.
-The small logo area serves the purpose for branding your store or blog.
+I have selected the Fade transition effect and added a logo in the sticky bar for demo purposes.
+The small logo area serves the purpose of branding your store or blog.

-I have applied my site’s primary menu items in Off Canvas Panel mobile view.
-Off Canvas Panel is NOT available with the GeneratePress free theme.
+I have applied my site’s primary menu items in the Off-Canvas Panel mobile view.
+Off-Canvas Panel is NOT available with the free GP theme.